chestnutchest/sql-project-sports-and-demeco/sql_queries_and_outputs/s2_econ_and_medals.md

 |SGP|Singapore|108036|0|0|0|0|
 |UAE|United Arab Emirates|74918|0|0|0|0|

-### Countries/territories with the lowest gdp per capita among those that won at least one medal at these games
+### Countries/territories with the lowest GDP per capita among those that won at least one medal at these games

 Query:
 ```sql